spaship/operator/docs/user-guide/git-integration.md

 Operator exposes `api/webhook` endpoint to all websites.
 To secure your website use unique security token in `spec.secretToken` to avoid unnecessary deployment/content refresh.

+## Previews based on Pull (Merge) Request

+On pull (merge) request event operator creates a copy of forked website with website name suffixed by `pr-<pr_number>.
+Once request is closed the forked website is deleted.

+Deployment descriptor can control if preview environments are created or not via `previews` field.